-Restore Settings from PC

-Restore Settings Click the browse button to find a previously saved settings file on your computer, then click "Restore" to replace your current settings.
-If your settings file is encrypted with a password, check the "Open file with password" box and enter the password in

-the field underneath.
+Restore Settings Click the browse button to find a previously saved settings file and then click "Restore" to replace your current settings.
+If your settings file is encrypted with a password, check the "Open file with password" box and enter the password in the field underneath.